nirvannar/DisasterResponsePipeline/README.md

 **_The following questions were answered from the data._**

 ## Licensing, Authors, and Acknowledgements<a name="Licensing,-Authors,-and-Acknowledgements"></a>
 .
-Stack Overflow, Kaggle, Medium and Github were consulted for syntax references.
+Stack Overflow, Kaggle, Medium, note.nkmk.me and Github were consulted for syntax references.